WemyssJ/RvTK/README.md

 ## Overview

-Many Revit users rely on a mix of manual processes, internal scripts, and disconnected tools to complete everyday project tasks — leading to inconsistent workflows, duplicated effort, and time lost managing information instead of delivering projects.

-RvTK brings these workflows together into a single, professionally developed toolkit, built from real-world BIM delivery experience.
-It focuses on practical improvements across:

-- Model management
-- Quality assurance
-- Drawing production
-- Structural workflows
-- BIM standards and information delivery

-The goal is a unified toolkit that improves consistency, reduces repetitive manual work, and helps organisations deliver projects more efficiently in Autodesk Revit.
+Every undetected modelling error, missed BIM standard, and manual quality assurance check costs time, money, and confidence in project delivery.
+Repetitive tasks slow teams down, but the greatest cost to most organisations is human error and the rework that follows.

+RvTK is a professional Autodesk Revit add-in built to reduce that risk.
+It brings quality assurance, BIM standards enforcement, workflow automation, and productivity tools together into a single platform, helping teams catch issues before they become costly problems.

+By automating repetitive validation and checking tasks, RvTK reduces reliance on manual QA, improves model consistency, and increases confidence in project deliverables — fewer errors, less rework, and more predictable outcomes.

+Beyond quality assurance, RvTK streamlines everyday Revit workflows by automating repetitive tasks and removing unnecessary manual steps, so teams can spend more time designing and delivering projects and less time administering models.

+The aim is a single, unified toolkit — replacing the need for five or more separate add-ins with one consistent platform.
+The exception is ultra-specialised tools, which can be added as extensions and called upon directly from the [RvTK Command Centre](#rvtk-command-centre), keeping everything accessible from one place.

 ---

 ## Development Team

-RvTK is developed by a two-person team with over three decades of combined experience across structural engineering, BIM management, and Autodesk Revit project delivery — built from real-world experience solving practical workflow challenges, and currently being validated with external Revit users ahead of commercial release.
+RvTK is developed by a two-person team with over three decades of combined experience across structural engineering, BIM management, and Autodesk Revit project delivery.
+It's built from real-world experience solving practical workflow challenges, and is currently being validated with external Revit users ahead of commercial release.

 ---

 ## Target Users

-RvTK is intended for professionals and organisations working with Autodesk Revit, including:
+RvTK is designed for organisations and professionals using Autodesk Revit who want to improve project quality, reduce manual effort, and standardise BIM delivery, including:

-- **BIM Managers** — responsible for standards, workflows, and project delivery
-- **Structural engineering teams** — managing complex Revit models
-- **Architectural practices** — improving modelling efficiency and consistency
-- **MEP teams** — managing coordinated multidisciplinary design workflows
-- **Design organisations** — seeking improved automation and QA processes

-As development progresses, RvTK aims to support workflows across multiple disciplines within the AEC industry.
+- BIM Managers
+- Structural Engineering Teams
+- Architectural Practices
+- MEP Teams
+- Design Consultancies

+RvTK's roadmap extends this support to further disciplines across the AEC industry over time.

 ---

 ## Autodesk API Integration

-RvTK is built on the Autodesk Revit API, interacting directly with Revit elements, documents, views, sheets, parameters, and project data to enable:
+RvTK is built directly on the Autodesk Revit API, allowing it to analyse, validate, and manage Revit data in real time, including:

-- Model management and quality assurance
-- Drawing production and revision workflows
-- Parameter management and data handling
+- Quality assurance and model validation
-- BIM standards and information delivery workflows
+- BIM standards enforcement
+- Parameter management
+- Drawing production
-- Productivity automation
+- Workflow automation
-- Custom UI tools and workflow management
+- Custom productivity tools

 ---